SessionCore/SessionCore/README.md

 ### Start the server:

 ```
-java -jar BoxAuth.jar
+java -jar SessionCore.jar
 ```

 ### During runtime:

 * Type commands directly into the console; they will be forwarded to the Minecraft server.
-* Server logs will appear both in the console and in `boxauth-server.log`.
+* Server logs will appear both in the console and in `SessionCore-server.log`.

 ---

 ## File Structure (Generated at Runtime)

 ```
-BoxAuth.jar
+SessionCore.jar
-boxauth.yml
+SessionCore.yml
-boxauth-server.log
+SessionCore-server.log
 meta/
  └── authlibinjector.jar
 server.jar        (your selected Minecraft server file)